KalininDL/raif-to-xls/README.md

 # raif-to-xls

 This tool allows you to convert your Raiffeisen Bank reports into easy-to-work-with xlsx sheets.

-This tool supports RSD, USD and EUR reports.
+The tool supports RSD, USD and EUR reports.

 ### How to use?
 1. Clone this project using git cli tool: